opendxl/opendxl-maxmind-service-python/doc/sdk/basichostlookupexample.rst

 After connecting to the DXL fabric, a `request message` is created with a topic that targets the "host lookup" method of the MaxMind DXL service.

 The next step is to set the `payload` of the request message.
-The contents of the payload include the `ip` to look up (in this case, 8.8.8.8, a google DNS IP).
+The contents of the payload include the `IP address` to look up (in this case, 8.8.8.8, a google DNS IP).

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error